ConradMearns/capstone/main.md

   - Team members will work together to establish collective goals and to produce decisions and work products that advance teamwork and project success.
   - Members will…
   - Members will NOT…

+  Team members will work together to establish collective goals and to produce decisions and work products that advance teamwork and project success.

+Group Members Will
+1. Provide valuable feedback and 		support to fellow group members.
+2. Present his/her ideas when relevant
+3.

 ## 5.2 Team Meetings
   - Team meetings are an important example of working together.